Mason10198/SkywarnPlus/README.md

 4. **Edit Configuration**

+   SkywarnPlus was designed with customization in mind, making it possible to fit nearly any usage scenario you can throw at it.
+However, this can make the configuration seem a bit daunting.
+Be patient, and when in doubt, read the documentation.

    Edit the [config.yaml](config.yaml) file according to your needs.
 This is where you will enter your NWS codes, enable/disable specific functions, etc.

    ```bash